-Author(s) Objectives Results Mustafa and Nishat To investigate exchange rate volatility Negative (2004) and exports growth between Pakistan and leading trade partners Majeed and Ahmad (2006) Determinants of Exports in developing countries Negative Hsu et al. Exchange rate changes and industry Effect of (2008) profitability and firms exports volume depreciation on exports of individual firm is not clear Dekle and Ryoo (2007) Exchange Rates and firm level exports Negative Veeramani (2008) Exchange rate appreciation and Indians Exports Negative Cheung and Sengupta (2012) Exchange rate and Firms Exports Negative Chen (2012) Real effective exchange rate, inflation Negative and export performance in Switzerland Srinivasan and Exchange rate volatility and real Negative Kalaivani (2013) exports in India
+Author(s) Objectives Results Mustafa and Nishat (2004) To investigate exchange rate volatility and exports growth between Pakistan and leading trade partners Negative Majeed and Ahmad (2006) Determinants of Exports in developing countries Negative Hsu (2007) Exchange rate changes and industry profitability and firms exports volume Effect of depreciation on exports of individual firm is not clear Robert Jeong and Ryoo (2007) Exchange Rates and firm level exports Negative Veeramani (2008) Exchange rate appreciation and Indians Exports Negative Cheung and Sengupta (2012) Exchange rate and Firms Exports Negative Shuangshuang (2012) Real effective exchange rate, inflation and export performance in Switzerland Negative Srinivasan and Kalaivani (2013) Exchange rate volatility and real exports in India Negative

-Table 2: Selected Studies on Exchange Rate and Export Performance
+Table: 2 Selected Studies on Exchange Rate and Export Performance

-Source: Authors' comparative analysis of various studies.
+Source: Authors' Comparative Analysis of Various Studies.

 It can be inferred from the aforementioned studies that firm-size and export performance indicate positive relationship, however, some studies have reported negative relationship.
 These studies have justified conflicting result with various logical reasons.
-Un-doubtfully, there exists consensus among the economists that exchange rate appreciation negatively influences the exports of a country.
+Undoubtfully, there exists consensus among the economists that exchange rate appreciation negatively influences the exports of a country.
 The existing empirical studies have explored the determinants of exports at macro level but very rare attempts have been made to address the issue in context of Pakistan.
 It is therefore, using the firm-level data this study examined the export performance of the country.